awsdocs/amazon-emr-management-guide/doc_source/emr-studio-user-permissions.md

    }
    ```

-1. Remove the default permissions or policies associated with the role\.
+1. Remove the default role permissions and policies\.

-1. Attach all of your EMR Studio session policies to the user role before you assign users and groups to a Studio\.
+1. Attach your EMR Studio session policies to the user role before you assign users and groups to a Studio\.
 For instructions on how to create session policies, see [Create permissions policies for EMR Studio users](#emr-studio-permissions-policies)\.

 ## Create permissions policies for EMR Studio users<a name="emr-studio-permissions-policies"></a>

-You can use the following instructions to create permissions policies for EMR Studio regardless of the authentication mode that you use \(IAM or AWS SSO\)\.
+Complete the following steps to create permissions policies for EMR Studio\.

-Before you create a policy, you must be authorized to create IAM resources\.
-For more information, see [Service role permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html#id_roles_create_service-permissions) in the *AWS Identity and Access Management User Guide*\.

-For more information about the permissions in each example policy, see [AWS Identity and Access Management permissions for EMR Studio users](emr-studio-iam-permissions-table.md)\.
+**Note**
+To set Amazon S3 access permissions for storing notebook files and AWS Secrets Manager access permissions to read secrets while linking Workspaces to Git repositories, use the EMR Studio service role\.

+1. Create one or more IAM permissions policy that specify which actions a user can take in your Studio\.
+For example, you can create three separate policies for basic, intermediate, and advanced Studio users with the example policies on this page\.

-1. Follow the instructions in [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html) to create a permissions policy\.
-The [AWS Identity and Access Management permissions for EMR Studio users](emr-studio-iam-permissions-table.md) table breaks down each Studio operation that a user might perform and lists the minimum IAM actions required to perform that operation\.
+   The [AWS Identity and Access Management permissions for EMR Studio users](#emr-studio-iam-permissions-table) table breaks down each Studio operation that a user might perform and lists the minimum IAM actions required to perform that operation\.
+For instructions, see [Creating IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create-console.html)\.

    Your permissions policy must include the following statements\.